-MET-support has been working closely with DMEC for many years.
-Together, we created a number of successful projects that helped DMEC’s business grow to a portfolio of projects worth over 50m€.
+MET-support has been working closely with DMEC since its inception in 2012 as Tidal Testing Centre (TTC).
+Together, we developed a strategy to transform Tidal Testing Centre into DMEC and created a number of successful collaborative projects that helped DMEC’s business grow to a portfolio of projects worth over 50m€.

 For many years, MET-support managed complex projects on behalf of Tocardo, developer of tidal stream turbines.

 MET-support created a detailed financial simulation model for tidal stream turbines in the Brouwerdam, integrating design parameters, power performance curves, CAPEX and OPEX data and financial parameters in order to determine the best scenario, calculate the Levelised Cost of Energy and understand the sensitivity of parameters in the model.